dataiku/dss-plugin-visual-snowparkml/README.md

 ### Create the score plugin recipe and outputs
 Click once on the trained model and input dataset you’d like to make predictions for:

 ![image](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/23a3a321-4832-414f-8347-50f45b2285e7)

 Click the score recipe:

 ![image](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/a744b6eb-ecdf-4ef5-9e44-bbe364bea2f1)

 Make sure you’ve selected the trained model and Snowflake table for scoring as inputs.
 Then create one output Snowflake table to hold the scored dataset.
 Then click “Create”:

 ![image](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/f9625a12-0bd2-471c-9151-dfb8675df4fa)

 Optionally type the name of a Snowpark-optimized Snowflake warehouse to use for scoring.
 Leave empty to use the Snowflake connection’s default warehouse.
 Note: it’s less needed to use a Snowpark-optimized warehouse for inference compared to training.
 Click “Run”.

 ![Screenshot 2024-02-23 at 9 30 05 AM](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/c223ff1b-e054-4c35-981d-bd2066aa0515)

-Your flow should look like this, and the output scored dataset should have prediction column(s).
+Your flow should look like this, and the output scored dataset should have prediction column(s):

 ![Screenshot 2024-02-23 at 9 31 18 AM](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/7c2a503d-775a-428c-83bf-130d8a1f5ae0)

 ![Screenshot 2024-02-23 at 9 31 46 AM](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/a5bf996b-cacd-463e-a807-1a0ee074e5c3)